cloudfoundry-incubator/quarks-operator/docs/controllers/extendedjob.md

 - Errands are run manually by the user.
 They are created by setting `trigger.strategy: manual`.

-- After the `ExtendedJob` is created, run an errand by editing and applying the manifest, i.e. via `k edit errand1` and change `trigger.strategy: manual` to `trigger.strategy: now`.
+- After the `ExtendedJob` is created, run an errand by editing and applying the manifest, i.e. via `kubectl edit errand1` and change `trigger.strategy: manual` to `trigger.strategy: now`.
 A `kubectl patch` is also a good way to trigger this type of `ExtendedJob`.
 After completion, this value is reset to `manual`.

 ##### Auto-Errands